vanrajsinh650/vanrajsinh650/README.md

 - 🌱 I’m currently learning : **FASTAPI AND DJANGO**

-- 💬 Open to collaborating on projects related to : **FRONTEND AND AUTOMATION**
+- 💬 Open to collaborating on projects related to : **PYTHON AND AUTOMATION**

 - ⚡ Fun fact : **LOVE PLAYING CHESS**